carbonplan/trace/README.md

-# CarbonPlan Forest Emissions Tracking Project
+# forest emissions tacking

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/carbonplan/forest-emissions-tracking/master)

-This repository includes Jupyter notebooks and other utilities for CarbonPlan's Forest Emissions Tracking Project.
+This repository includes example Jupyter notebooks and other utilities for a collaborative project CarbonPlan is working on involving tracking emissions related to deforestation and other land use changes.

 This project is just getting going.
 Nothing here is final or complete.